aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-4.md

 Nope.
 Shit.
 Time for a rebuild.
 Note to self: I think this aptly demonstrates the utility of having a testing protocol.

+UPDATE: Mon.
+10 Feb.
+2014 1717:

+I didn't want to tear everything down, so I started tracing back even further.
+It looks like the unity and gain op amps are fine.
+I traced back the source of the hum to the virtual ground op amp.
+Still trying to figure out how to get rid of this.

+DING DING DING DING DING!
+The problem was with the capacitors.
+I don't know if one of them got unseated or was shorting with another component, but after reseating each of them I got back to where I was before.